Subscribe

 2 Editor’s Note: This observation was correct in 2012 when this article was written.
 In 2024, we intentionally expanded into mid-market and even enterprise, but only made that decision once we could spend tens of millions of dollars on marketing, sales, service, account management, compliance, and other things that made it work.

 There are some drawbacks here to be sure.
-People with $50/mo blogs have many of the same problems as people with $2000/mo blogs but pay us 40x less, which might imply we should focus on the high-end blogger.
+People with $50/mo blogs have many of the same problems as people with $2000/mo blogs but can afford 40x less, which might imply we should focus on the high-end blogger.
 But there’s lots of $50/mo bloggers who never call and never have a problem where the profit margin is great (even if the absolute dollar profit is less), whereas a $2000/mo blogger is constantly running into new speed and scalability challenges since even small changes to their configuration are magnified by 10,000,000 hits a month, vaporizing that so-called profit with expensive expert human time.

 In other words, exactly the problems of “selling the middle”—with small-blogger budget meets big-blogger problems.

-If we just chose one or the other, we could optimize the rest of the business around it—hiring, automation, marketing, sales—and maybe we should (Narrator: They did.)
+If we chose just one or the other, we could optimize the rest of the business around it—hiring, automation, marketing, sales—and maybe we should (Narrator: They did.)

 So my immediate reaction to anyone “selling to middle” is always: Yuck.
 If you’re going to do it anyway, I hope you have some nice, extenuating circumstances that truly makes you the exception to the rule.